annethereshewent/rsx-redux/README.md

 Works great with a dualshock-like controller!
 Supports Xbox 360, dualshock, and dualsense controllers.
 Controls are exactly like on the Playstation.

-For keyboard support (keyboard mappings coming soon), use:
+For keyboard support (custom keyboard mappings coming soon), use:

 * **Up**: W
 * **Down**: S